IowaSanae/Python-BadApple/README.md

 # Python-BadApple
-A program that will output Bad Apple in its entirety into the command-line.
+A program that will display Bad Apple in its entirety into the command-line.

 ## Getting started